Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <def title="Pizza Item">
 <p>A synonym used to refer to those ingredients that are put on top of the pizza dough during the making of a pizza.
 It is a crucial part of Storage Services and Customer Preferences</p>
 </def>
 </deflist>

+### Annex C ― Out of Scope Features
+<p>Due to the volumetric complexity of the task at hand, i.e., designing an entire system from
+the ground up, and the need to keep it both language agnostic and implementation agnostic, we have decided that some sections of information that, in a real world design would be required, outside of the original file.</p>
+<p>One of the main considerations that we took here was that our system should focus on the
+original specification and only build upon it to a certain extent.
+Our idea is not to build an entire application from scratch and cover all possible avenues in user authentication for example.
+In our case we consider it and acknowledge that it is important as a use case and component of the system, but we are not focusing on it as the core of the program is the AI-driven forecasting services and the pizza delivery system.
+We decided against expanding our actors, use cases and requirements too much as this would lead to inconsistent work, and lengthy workflows that fall outside the time limit for this project</p>
+<p>Rather, we chose to focus on the basics and make the application correct from its building
+blocks, while also allowing ourselves breathing room for future expansion and modification.
+As with everything in software, this architecture we have devised is not set in stone, rather we hope it keeps expanding and adapting to new ideas.</p>